 About Keys to Recovery

-Our main objective is to carry the message of Hope and Recovery from all types of addictions and disorders to as many people as possible and to offer resources that may provide treatment and support.
-We do that by printing (yes, printing) a traditional type newspaper as well as having on online presence.
+Our main objective is to carry the message of Hope and Recovery from all types of addictions and disorders to as many people as possible, and to offer resources that may provide treatment and support.
+We do that by printing (yes, printing) a traditional type newspaper, as well as having an online presence.
 Our newspaper is filled with columns from today’s top experts in the recovery field.

-Keys to Recovery Newspaper, Inc. will educate our communities about alcoholism, drug addiction, eating disorders, sex addiction, gambling addiction, homelessness, domestic violence and so much more.
-We also print, at no charge, a resource guide listing free services and vital help offered within our community.
+Keys to Recovery Newspaper, Inc. is educating our communities about alcoholism, drug addiction, eating disorders, gambling addiction, homelessness, domestic violence and so much more.
+We also print, at no charge, a 2-‐page resource guide listing free services and vital help offered within the communities.

-We will operate Keys to Recovery Newspaper, Inc. using these principles as a guideline - Honesty, Hope, Faith, Courage, Integrity, Willingness, Humility, Brotherly Love, Justice, Perseverance, Spirituality and Service.
+We operate Keys to Recovery Newspaper, Inc. using these principles as a guideline -‐ Honesty, Hope, Faith, Courage, Integrity, Willingness, Humility, Brotherly Love, Justice, Perseverance, Spirituality and Service.

-Jeannie Rabb - Co-Founder & President: Having 30 years of marketing, advertising, and PR experience - ten of those years working on a recovery newspaper - I feel uniquely qualified to lead and support our team to achieve our purpose and our mission.
+Jeannie Marshall - Co-Founder & President: Having 35 years of marketing, advertising, and PR experience - ten of those years working on a recovery newspaper - I feel uniquely qualified to lead and support our team to achieve our purpose and our mission.

-Many of you will remember me from Steps for Recovery newspaper where I worked until 2008 with my business partner and good friend Jason Levin who passed away.
+Many of you will remember me from the Steps for Recovery newspaper, where I worked until 2008 with my business partner and good friend Jason Levin, who passed away.
 Unable to continue working on the newspaper without him, I choose to go back to corporate America.
-After 5 years of healing I feel ready, willing and able to go back to my one true passion - carrying the message of hope and recovery... through Keys to Recovery Newspaper Inc.
+After 5 years of healing I felt ready, willing and able to go back to my one true passion - carrying the message of hope and recovery... through Keys to Recovery Newspaper Inc.

-A bit more about me: I have 28 years of sobriety; I love the 12-steps and living in a world where I have a purpose.
+A bit more about me: I restarted my sobriety in 1986; I love the 12-steps and living in a world where I have a purpose.
 I have a passion to help the helpless.
 My favorite principle is Service.

 Marcus Marshall - Co-founder & Vice President: I started working at age 13 in the field of service at Sylmar Children’s Spastic Foundation as a patient care technician.
 At age 18 I worked as a Counselor in Psychiatrics at Chatsworth Health and Rehab Center.
 I also worked in sales and marketing gathering about 25 years experience in that field as well.

-A bit more about me: I’m striving to get drug and alcohol certifications by 2015.
-I have a passion for God and helping others find their way to him.
+A bit more about me: I have a passion for God and helping others find their way to him.
 I love helping the homeless.
 My favorite principle is Faith.